barracuda-cloudgen-access/devices-metadata/README.md

-# ios-device-list
+# Devices Metadata

-A collection of Apple devices and their identifiers.
+A collection of devices indexed by their identifiers.

 ## Sources